ncatlab/nlab-content/pages/7/9/4/7/17497/content.md

   \wedge \;\colon\; Ho(Top^{\ast/}) \longrightarrow Ho(Top^{\ast/})
 $$

-of pointed topological spaces gives it the structure of a [[monoidal category]] (def. \ref{MonoidalCategory}) below, and so it is natural to ask that the above stabilization diagram reflects and respects that extra structure.
+of [[pointed topological spaces]] gives it the structure of a [[monoidal category]] (def. \ref{MonoidalCategory} below), and so it is natural to ask that the above stabilization diagram reflects and respects that extra structure.
 This means that there should be a [[smash product of spectra]]

 $$
   \wedge \;\colon\; Ho(Spectra) \longrightarrow Ho(Spectra)